-For the last month and a half our US-based team and founders have lived and worked in Halcyon House. a 18th century mansion as part of the Halcyon Incubator.
-The Halcyon organization is an incredible program, focused on supporting and growing national and international social enterprises in Washington DC.
-The support of Halcyon has been unbelievable, but the house itself is something beyond words.
+Halcyon House is a 18th century mansion as part of the Halcyon Incubator, which houses, funds and supports social entrepreneurs in Washington DC.
+The support of Halcyon is unbelievable, but the house itself is something beyond words.

 Halcyon House is a Federal-style home in Washington, D.C.
 Located in the heart of Georgetown, the house was built beginning in 1787 by the first Secretary of the Navy, Benjamin Stoddert.
 Its gardens were designed by Pierre L’Enfant, and for several decades in the early 19th century Halcyon House was the center of much of Washington’s social life.